ryo33/egui_hooks/README.md

 Also, there is a persistent version of `use_state` called `use_persisted_state`.
-It does the similar thing, but it stores the copy of the state to the `egui::Memory` with `persisted_` methods.
-Interestingly, the persisted state is also freed when the widget is no longer displayed.
+It does the similar thing, but it stores the copy of the state to the `egui::Memory` with _persisted_ methods.
+The persisted state is freed when the widget is no longer displayed as like the not-persisted one.

-## Use cases
+## Intended use cases

 - `use_state` for states in a specific widget (e.g. animation state, scroll position)